Communications security: DoD Electronic Key Management System

 The Electronic Key Management System (EKMS) is a United States Department of Defense (DoD) key management, COMSEC material distribution, and logistics support system.
 The National Security Agency (NSA) established the EKMS program to supply electronic key to COMSEC devices in securely and timely manner, and to provide COMSEC managers with an automated system capable of ordering, generation, production, distribution, storage, security accounting, and access control.

 The Army's platform in the four-tiered EKMS, AKMS, automates frequency management and COMSEC management operations.
-It eliminates paper keying material, hardcopy SOI, and associated time and resource-intensive courier distribution.
+It eliminates paper keying material, hardcopy Signal operating instructions (SOI) and saves the time and resources required for courier distribution.
 It has 4 components: